Katy Clark: House of Lords and Scottish Parliament: 2020–present

-Clark was created Baroness Clark of Kilwinning, of Kilwinning in the County of Ayrshire, on 3 September 2020, under which name she is a member of the House of Lords as a Labour peer.
+Clark was created Baroness Clark of Kilwinning, of Kilwinning in the County of Ayrshire, on 3 September 2020, under which name she was a member of the House of Lords as a Labour peer between 2019 and 2026.

 Clark was elected as a member of the Scottish Parliament for the West Scotland region for the Scottish Labour Party, having also stood as its candidate for the Cunninghame North constituency at the 2021 Scottish Parliament election.
 Prior to her election, Clark previously expressed her intent to 'stand down' from the House of Lords if elected to Holyrood.
 She took a leave of absence in May 2021, due to being elected to the Scottish Parliament.

 She was appointed as Shadow Minister for Community Safety in the Scottish Labour shadow cabinet in May 2021.

-Clark was one of 5 Labour MSPs who was absent for a Scottish Parliament vote calling for the UK Government to reverse its decision to means-test the Winter Fuel Payment.
+Clark was one of five Labour MSPs who was absent for a Scottish Parliament vote calling for the UK Government to reverse its decision to means-test the Winter Fuel Payment.

+Following the 2026 Scottish Parliament election, Clark was elected as deputy presiding officer of the Scottish Parliament, along with Clare Adamson.
+In May 2026, she resigned from the House of Lords.